-They do a similar thing, however, what they do is they recycle guitar strings and send them off to people who need them in other countries I believe.
+Another organization you can look to is the Second Strings Project, which has a website at this link here: https://www.secondstringsproject.org/.
+They do a similar thing, however, what they do is recycle guitar strings and send them off to people who need them in other countries I believe.

-In the link you can see above, you can find the address at which you can send your strings too.
+In the link you can see above, you can find the address to which you can send your strings too.
 Moreover, unlike the D’Addario program, you can actually send much smaller amounts of strings to them.

 Another website that you can go to is direct to the TerraCycle website, rather than going through the D’Addario Playback program.

 5) See If Your Local Music Store Participates in the Playback Program

 And finally, you can actually go to your local music store and see if they participate in the Playback recycling system, and you could likely just give them all of your scraps.
 However, that depends on whether or not they actually participate in the system.